mss2221/saccomano/CV.md

 “Altered Space: Miles Davis, Teo Macero, and the Role of the Studio in Spatial Perception”<br/>
 GSIM 2019 (conference) presented at the Graduate Center, City University of New York, April 2019.

-“Introduction to the Digital Humanities”<br/>
- Workshop prepared for the Public Humanities Fellowship Program, New York Council for the Humanities, December 2018.

 “The Serge Prokofiev Archive as Data”<br/>
 Poster presented at Digital Humanities 2018 (DH2018), with Natalia Ermolaev, Mexico City, June 2018.